 Part of Marti and Stormy's team goals as disabled vets endorse robust green programs and the 1776 Farm - which included installation of solar to light the entire home with low voltage lighting, a 30' composting pen in usage, working side-by-side with Stormy on well and rain capture watering and numerous gardens for crops, flowers and herbs to grow in.
 Eventually, they would like to take the house off of the power grid and make their own energy.
 The museum building talks out loud on 540 AM radio.

 The Inn and Mansion are part of the fame in America of Prussians (Germans) moving here from Prussia (Germany), with strong Christian beliefs after the bible's conversion to English in 1611.
-They will marry into the Scotch-Irish and English that live here as well as the American Indians (Asians).
-Since both Chefs Marti and Stormy hold German, Scotch-Irish, English heritage they enjoy celebrating all things.
+They will marry into the Scotch-Irish and English that live here as well as the American Indians (Asians) since both Chefs Marti and Stormy hold German, Scotch-Irish, English heritage they enjoy celebrating all things.
 Eating German foods like bratwurst, sausages, sauerkraut, rotkohl and more is just as fun as Haggis, Neeps and Tatties or Shortbread!
-It is no small feat that the Bavarian Motor Works (BMW) has also built the only German plant (in history) outside of Germany - a stones throw from the inn.
+It is no small feat that the Bavarian Motor Works (BMW) has also built the only German plant (in history) outside of Germany - a stone's throw from the inn.
 And, the plant makes three BMW's that are not even made in Bavaria - these lands here are the only place on earth they are being made.
 This side of the family also did not align itself with the Hessians and King George III.

 (This information courtesy President of the Hambright Hambrecht Legacy Association/Reunion - Ms. Eudora Anne Ratcliffe)

-COL. FREDERICK HAMBRIGHT / HAMBRECHT
+LIEUTENANT COLONEL FREDERICK HAMBRIGHT / HAMBRECHT

 b May 17, 1727 in Germany